Sellf/docs/source/includes/_appointment_companies.md

-## Remove a Person from an Appointment
+## Remove a Company from an Appointment

 ```shell
 # Remove the company with ID 15 from the appointment with ID 4